2020 stock market crash: 10–11 March

 On 11 March 2020, the Dow Jones Industrial Average ended an 11-year bull market run and entered a bear market.
 Symbolic statues from the Frankfurt Stock Exchange pictured.

 On the following day of trading, US stocks recouped some of the losses which happened on Monday, rising by more than 4%.
 This was attributed to a potential fiscal stimulus, such as a potential 0% payroll tax, being proposed by US President Donald Trump.
 On Wednesday, however, stocks fell once more, and resulted in the DJIA entering a bear market (i.e. 20% drop from the most recent peak) for the first time in 11 years, ending the longest bull market in American stock market history.

 On 10 March, the Dow Jones Industrial Average, the NASDAQ Composite, and the S&P 500 all closed 4.9% up, while Asia-Pacific stock markets closed up and European stock markets closed down.
 Oil prices rose by 10%, while yields on 10-year and 30-year U.S. Treasury securities rose to 0.70% and 1.16% respectively.
 The Central Bank of Russia announced a repo auction of ₽500 billion (or $7 billion) and increased its foreign exchange swap operation limit to up to $5 billion. while Bank Indonesia conducted open market purchases of government bonds and Indonesian Finance Minister Sri Mulyani announced tax-related stimulus.
 Australian Prime Minister Scott Morrison announced A$2.4 billion in government spending for pandemic countermeasures.

-On 11 March, Asia-Pacific and European stock markets closed down (with the S&P/ASX 200 on the Australian Securities Exchange falling to more than 20% below its 52-week high), while the NASDAQ Composite and the S&P 500 both fell by 5% and the Dow Jones Industrial Average by 6% (with the Dow also falling to more than 20% below its most recent record high set on 19 February).
+On 11 March, Asia-Pacific and European stock markets closed lower (with the S&P/ASX 200 on the Australian Securities Exchange falling to more than 20% below its 52-week high), while the NASDAQ Composite and the S&P 500 both fell 5% and the Dow Jones Industrial Average by 6% (with the Dow also falling to more than 20% below its most recent record high set on 19 February).
 Oil prices fell by 4%, while the yield on 10-year and 30-year U.S. Treasury securities rose to 0.82% and 1.33% respectively.
 The Índice Bovespa of the Brazil Stock Exchange fell by 8.5% to 27% on the year, while the S&P/TSX Composite Index on the Toronto Stock Exchange also fell to more than 20 percent below its most recent peak on 20 February.
 The Bank of England announced that it would cut its bank rate by 25 basis points, while Chancellor of the Exchequer Rishi Sunak announced £30 billion in government spending with £12 billion specifically directed at pandemic countermeasures.
 The Federal Reserve announced that it would increase the top level of its overnight repurchase operations to $175 billion.
 The Bank of Japan announced that it was increasing its annual target of purchases of exchange-traded funds above the current ¥6 trillion (or $57 billion).
 Indonesian Finance Minister Sri Mulyani announced tax relief for the Indonesian manufacturing sector during the COVID-19 pandemic.
 Italian Prime Minister Giuseppe Conte announced a €25 billion (or $28 billion) fiscal stimulus.